-- the applicant gives the school written notice of cancellation within three business days after signing the Enrollment Agreement; - 2. the applicant is not accepted for admission; or - 3.the course is canceled by the school
+- 1. the applicant gives the school written notice of cancellation within three business days after signing the Enrollment Agreement; - 2. the applicant is not accepted for admission; or

+3. the course is canceled by the school

-Retention of tuition and fees collected in advance for a student who does not commence class will not exceed the \$100 Registration Fee.
+Retention of tuition and fees collected in advance for a student who does not commence class will not exceed the \$100 Application fee.